- Scotland Newsletter November 2022

 - The Stirling Physics Teachers Meeting is the must-attend event of the year and is usually held in May;

-- The Physics Teachers Summer School takes place over four days in May and is a residential event with high-quality physics education professional learning.
+- The joint IOP Scotland/SSERC Physics Teachers Summer School also takes place in May and is a residential event with high-quality physics education professional learning.

 Support and grants

-This group is intended for members of IOP Scotland who have ceased full-time employment and who are over 55 years of age.
+REMNet (Scotland), previously known as Scottish Seniors, is part of the IOP’s national REMNet (Retired Members Network).
+This group is intended for members of IOP Scotland who have ceased full-time employment and who are over 60 years of age.

 The primary objective of the group is to facilitate members to contribute to the professional activities of the IOP in ways that are normally different from those associated with full-time employment.
 In particular, the seniors group provides a means of exchanging information between members about relevant professional activities.
 Members are encouraged to make a contribution to the community in various ways, including: